B. J. Anthony: Europe

 For the 2008–09 and 2009–10 seasons, Anthony played in Germany for Herzoege Wolfenbuettel of the ProB.
 During his first season, he also spent time with SG MTV/BG 93 Wolfenbuttel in the Regionalliga.

 In January 2013, Anthony returned to Germany and joined BBC Solarto Eagles Magdeburg for the rest of the 2012–13 season.
 He went on to earn Regionalliga All-Star Five honours.

 For the 2015–16 season, Anthony joined the Plymouth Raiders of the British Basketball League.
 He appeared in five games before being released by the club on 7 November 2015 due to poor behaviour off the court.

 National team career

 Anthony was selected to join the Tall Blacks on 17 August 2009 for the first time as an injury replacement for Jeremiah Trueman.
 He participated in the 2009 FIBA Oceania Championship and the 2010 FIBA World Championship.

 Personal

-Anthony's father, Benny Sr., is a former player and coach in the New Zealand NBL.
+Anthony's father, Benny Sr. (1958–2026), played and coached in the New Zealand NBL.

 Anthony holds a British passport thanks to his English-born mother.